 You don’t have to be a parent very long to learn that it’s no walk in the park.
 Being completely responsible for the life of another takes a significant amount of emotional, physical, financial, and spiritual effort.
 The love you have for your children is essentially what gets you through each day.
 Yet, the reality is that without a proper outlet, the stress of parenting can begin to weigh on you.
 Here are our top tips to help you ease the stress and anxiety of parenting.

 Stressed Parents = Unhealthy Household

 Overwhelmed or stressed parents aren’t healthy parents and it quickly begins to impact your children’s health and wellbeing too.
 When your body is constantly in fight or flight mode (which is what happens when you’re stressed or anxious), you begin to experience both physical and mental changes.

 Your weight fluctuates, your judgment is off, your mind is clouded, your energy is low, your emotions are all over the place, your career suffers, and so does your personal relationships.
 With all this negativity going on, how are you then able to provide the sound, safe, loving environment that your children need to grow up happy and healthy?
 The true answer is you can’t.

 Effective Ways to Cope with Stress

 To completely eliminate stress and anxiety from parenting is impossible and also not natural.
 In some ways, small doses of stress and anxiety are what drive you to be a more effective parent.
-However, when it becomes constant or starts to impact your life, you must find constructive and healthy ways to cope.
-Below are a few tips:
+However, when it becomes constant or starts to impact your life, you must find constructive and healthy ways to make emotional self care a priority .

 Get Better Sleep